Dan Crenshaw issues blistering response to Taliban's demand all US troops leave by Aug. 31

 "It’s a red line.
 President Biden announced that on Aug.
 31 they would withdraw all their military forces.
 So if they extend it, that means they are extending occupation while there is no need for that," Taliban spokesman Suhail Shaheen told Sky News.

-"If the US or UK were to seek additional time to continue evacuations — the answer is no. Or there would be consequences," he said, adding an extension would "create mistrust between us."
+"If the U.S. or U.K. were to seek additional time to continue evacuations – the answer is no. Or there would be consequences," he said, adding an extension would "create mistrust between us."

 Biden, meanwhile, has come under increasing pressure to extend the deadline, and is expected to make a decision on the matter Tuesday.